 The idea was to keep it real simple.
 No lyrics sheet, no insert, no thank you list.
 It’s just three songs.
 The whole thing is influenced by the old Amoebix, Anti Cimex 7-inches; real simple, old-school hardcore shit.

-Due to the ongoing global pandemic, Mass Destruction Metal Fest IV has been postponed.
+Mass Destruction Metal Fest IV is bacK!
 A Rippin Production’s rescheduled annual metal fest is set to take over the Loft at Center Stage Friday through Sunday, November 5-7, 2021.
 Mass Destruction has been upgraded to a three-day gathering—current weekend pass holders will be allowed attend all three days.